Spastic hemiplegia: Causes

 There are many different brain dysfunctions that can account for the cause for spastic hemiplegia.
 Spastic hemiplegia occurs either at birth or in the womb.
 The cause can be all types of strokes, cerebral palsy head injuries, hereditary diseases, brain injuries and infections.
 Malformations of the veins or arteries in any part of the body can lead to spastic hemiplegia.
 The artery most commonly affected is the middle cerebral artery.
 Unborn and newborn babies are susceptible to strokes.
 Leukodystrophies are a group of hereditary diseases that are known to cause spastic hemiplegia.
 Brain infections that cause spastic hemiplegia are meningitis, multiple sclerosis, and encephalitis.
 The spasticity occurs when the afferent pathways in the brain are compromised and the communication between the brain to the motor fibers is lost.
 When the inhibitory signals to deactivate the stretch reflex is lost the muscle remains in a constantly contracted state.
-With spastic hemiplegia, one upper extremity and one lower extremity is affected, so cervical, lumbar and sacral segments of the spinal column can be affected.
+With spastic hemiplegia, one upper extremity and one lower extremity is affected; therefore, the cervical, lumbar and sacral segments of the spinal column can be affected.